 You are already funded and your doctoral research is on a topic that is relevant to the school?
 Apply for an association!

-Supporting Early Carreer Female Scientist
+Supporting Early Career Female Scientist

 Do you have interesting projects and want to supervise a PhD in the context of HIDSS4Health?
 Then apply now as we are looking for early career female scientists who want to become PIs eligible to apply for projects in HIDSS4Health (deadline October 2021).